 Your baby’s first outing must always be short and brief.
 Start small and then increase the frequency and lengths of your newborn’s outdoor trips.
 It gives you and your baby time to adjust to the outdoors together.
 Also, it gives your baby enough practice to get used to longer trips in the future.

 Short outdoor exposures do not require you to carry baby supplies.
 But for slightly more extended outings, you would need a few baby supplies to make sure your baby is comfortable, and so are you.
-Your baby bag should have changing supplies, including diapers, tissues, water bottles, breastfeeding cover, and baby milk or formula (if your baby is using formula for feeding).
+Your diaper bag should have necessary supplies, including tissues, water bottles, breastfeeding cover, baby milk or formula, and diapers for babies.

 Your newborn is new to this world.
-While they are still adjusting, you may want to take them to not-so-crowded places.
+While there are multiple fun things to do with a newborn baby, you could start by taking them to not-so-crowded places at first.
 Apart from the fear of germs, crowded places can make your baby anxious and also cranky.
 It is best to stay away from overcrowded places until your baby is used to being outdoors.

 Whenever you intend to take your newborn outdoors, make sure their vaccinations are up to date (4).